coohom/cloud-docs/src/dsl/pixel_process/noise.md

 # Noise simulation

 Currently, it supports to simulate four common image noises and add them to the depth map output, namely:

-1. Gaussian noise
+1. Gaussian Noise
-2. Poisson noise
+2. Poisson Noise
-3. Salt and pepper noise
+3. Salt and Pepper Noise
-4. kinect noise
+4. Kinect Noise

 ## Instructions for use